Data-driven control of input saturated systems: a LMI-based approach: Data-driven design strategies

-By a Schur complement and a congruence transformation, ondition \eqref{eq:ellipsoid_in_deadzone} can be rewritten as the following set of LMIs in the features of the dead-zone, the saturation and the candidate Lyapunov function \eqref{eq:lypaunov}:
+which implies $x^\top P x \leq s^2 \Rightarrow \lvert H_j x \rvert^2 \leq \overline{u}_j^2$ for each $j$.
+By a Schur complement and a congruence transformation, condition \eqref{eq:ellipsoid_in_deadzone} can be rewritten as the following set of LMIs in the features of the dead-zone, the saturation and the candidate Lyapunov function \eqref{eq:lypaunov}:

 which is linear in the transformed decision variables $N = HQ \in \mathbb{R}^{n_u \times n_x}$ and $Q=P^{-1}$.